bengabp/FlutterNewsApp/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Building an apk
+First make sure you have this repository clonned, then navigate into the project directory and run `flutter run` This should build the app in debug mode.